WiseExMachina/Uber-Data-Collector/README.md

 Normalizing/Standardizing numerical variables.

-Data Splitting: Divide your data into training and testing sets.
+Data Splitting: Divide data into training and testing sets.
 It's crucial that the test set contains more recent data than the training set to simulate real-world prediction (temporal validation).

 Model Selection and Training: